WalkerGriggs/walkergriggs.com/content/posts/a_year_with_emacs.md

         (setq org-clock-mode-line-total 'current)))
 ```

 While these snippets are not my configuration in it's entirety, the full file is not a hulking mass.
 It can be found at in my [dotfiles repo](https://github.com/WalkerGriggs/DotFiles/blob/master/.emacs).
 Feel free to take and modify what you need.
-If you have anything to contribute, feel free to shoot me an email!
+If you have anything to contribute, feel free to shoot me an em